 The local bus is now THE BEST choice to get from downtown Cancun to the Airport: It is cheap, direct, and runs every 30min (on the hour and half hour) in both directions.
 This is Bus Station to Airport (domestic and international terminals).
 To get the bus after an international arrival, purchase your ticket at the last stall on the left after having collected your bags and gone through customs.
 It is ADO bus to Cancun.
 If you forget you can buy a ticket at the restaurant-bar kiosk outside to the right (there are bathrooms there as well).

-On the return, you want to make sure that you get off the bus at the DEPARTURES Terminal, not the arrivals.
+On return to Airport on the ADO Bus (Cancun Bus Station to Cancun Airport), you want to make sure that you get off the bus at the DEPARTURES Terminal, not the arrivals.
 In the middle of the Cancun bus station is a stall that says "airport" .
 Line up here and get your ticket, buses leave every 30min. on the hour and half hour.

 Note that the car and passenger ferry that ran from Tampa-Progresso-Puerto Morelos has been indefinitely suspended.